-- n amendments to our articles of association; - n appointment or termination of our auditors;
+amendments to our articles of association;

-- n appointment of external directors: - approval of certain related party transactions; - increases or reductions of our authorized share capital; - n a merger: and - the exercise of our board of director's powers by a general meeting, if our board of directors is unable to exercise its powers and the exercise of any of its powers is required for our proper management.
+- appointment or termination of our auditors; - appointment of external directors; - approval of certain related party transactions; - increases or reductions of our authorized share capital; - a merger; and - the exercise of our board of director's powers by a general meeting, if our board of directors is unable to exercise its powers and the exercise of any of its powers is required for our proper management.

-The Israeli Companies Law requires that a notice of any annual general meeting or extraordinary general meeting be provided to shareholders at least 21 days prior to the meeting and if the agenda of the meeting includes the appointment or removal of directors, the approval of transactions with office holders or interested or related parties, or an approval of a merger, notice must be provided at least 35 days prior to the meeting.
+The Israeli Companies Law requires that a notice of any annual general meeting or extraordinary meeting be provided to shareholders at least 21 days prior to the meeting and if the agenda of the meeting includes the appointment or removal of directors, the approval of transactions with office holders or interested or related parties, or an approval of a merger, notice must be provided at least 35 days prior to the meeting.

-Under the Israeli Companies Law and under our amended and restated articles of association, shareholders are not permitted to take action by way of written consent in lieu of a meeting.
+Under the Israeli Companies Law shareholders are not permitted to take action by way of written consent in lieu of a meeting.